Viewing Video with the MV32

 Browser

-The most consistent experience has been through Firefox and Chrome browsers for both iOS and Android devices.
+The most consistent experience occurs on Firefox and Chrome browsers for both iOS and Android devices.

 Phone Size